- 2 Minutes to read

 The Single and Confirmed methods don't validate the subscriber's email address before adding it to the group.
 This creates a risk that fake email addresses and spam traps will be added to an Engage group.
 Sending messages to these fake addresses will be noticed by ISPs and may result in all sendouts from your domain being blocked, destroying the good sender reputation you have carefully built.

-This is why Mapp recommends that you use the Double Opt-In method by asking the subscriber to confirm their subscription request.
+This is why Mapp recommends using the Double Opt-In method, which involves asking the subscriber to confirm their subscription request.

 While DOI is not explicitly a requirement stated by GDPR, it is considered best practice and, in several countries, a local legal requirement.